 Financial independence is reached when you have enough money to cover your basic needs and some luxuries too.
 Expenses are paid from savings accounts, income generated from assets or investments, and some work.
 Basically, you must have sufficient wealth to live without depending on a job.
 The sign of financial independence is when working is a choice and not a requirement.

-At stage 4, you can answer questions like: explain the 4% rule? what’s your retirement withdrawal rate? how much money saved? how much is your savings earning? do you factor in inflation?
+At stage 4, you can answer questions like: explain the 4% rule? what’s your retirement withdrawal rate? how much money was saved? how much is your savings earning? do you factor in inflation?

 - control lifestyle inflation;